jordancabral/outgoing-request-headers/README.md

 This function overrides node http.request and https.request functions, to always add the headers retrieved from received function.

-## TODO'S:
+## TODO'S

-- Tests (only actual tests are examples)
+- Tests (actual tests are examples)
-- Tests/examples with more libs
+- Tests/examples with more http client libs
 - Tests/examples without need of echo-server docker run